National Army (Ireland): The Civil War

 In March 1922, there was a major stand-off between up to 700 National Army and anti-treaty IRA in Limerick over who would occupy the military barracks being vacated by departing British troops.
 The situation was temporarily resolved in April when the two sides agreed to occupy two barracks each.
 In April 1922 Brigadier-General George Adamson – one of the founders of the National Army – was shot dead by the IRA in Athlone.
 In early May 1922 there was an even more serious clash in Kilkenny, when the IRA occupied the centre of the town and 200 National Army troops were sent from Dublin to disperse them.
 18 people were killed in the fighting in Kilkenny.
 In a bid to avoid an all-out civil war, both sides agreed to a truce on 3 May 1922.

-On 14 April 1922, 200 Anti-Treaty IRA soldiers led by Rory O'Connor occupied the Four Courts and several other buildings in central Dublin, resulting in a tense stand-off.
-On 27 June 1922, the Four Courts IRA garrison kidnapped JJ "Ginger" O'Connell, a general in the National Army.
-After giving the Four Courts garrison a final ultimatum to leave the building, the Provisional Government decided to end the stand-off by shelling the Four Courts garrison into surrender: at 4.29am on 28 June 1922, 18-pounder guns opened fire on the Four Courts.
-The Provisional Government appointed Michael Collins as Commander-in-Chief of the National Army.
+On 14 April 1922, 200 Anti-Treaty IRA soldiers led by Rory O'Connor occupied the Four Courts and several other buildings in central Dublin.
+At this time Collins was supplying the anti-treaty IRA with British arms for use in Northern Ireland.
+On 27 June 1922, the Four Courts IRA garrison kidnapped JJ "Ginger" O'Connell, a general in the National Army following the arrest of IRA volunteer Leo Henderson who was commandeering cars for use in Northern Ireland.
+After giving the Four Courts garrison a final ultimatum to leave the building, the pro-treaty army decided to end the stand-off by shelling the Four Courts garrison into surrender: at 4.29am on 28 June 1922, 18-pounder guns borrowed from the British army opened fire on the Four Courts.
+It is sometimes assumed the Provisional Government appointed Michael Collins as Commander-in-Chief of the National Army, but there is no evidence to support this contention.
 This was the point of no return and is regarded as the beginning of the Irish Civil War.
 The IRA contingent in the Four Courts, who had only small arms, surrendered after two days of shelling and the buildings were stormed by National Army troops.
 Fighting continued in Dublin until 5 July 1922, as IRA units from the Dublin Brigade led by Oscar Traynor occupied O'Connell Street, provoking a week's more street fighting.
 This fighting cost both sides, with 65 killed and 280 wounded in all.